MileHacker Logo

 Ming and Qing Dynasty Grandeur

-During the Ming (1368-1644 AD) and Qing (1644-1912 AD) dynasties, Liaocheng continued its position as an important administrative and commercial center.
+During the Ming (1368-1644 AD) and Qing (1644-1912 AD) dynasties, Liaocheng continued its location as an important administrative and commercial center.
 The iconic Guangyue Tower, a towering wooden structure built in 1374, attests to the city's Ming Dynasty grandeur.
 This tower, one of The people's republic of china's most famous ancient structures, served as a watchtower and a symbol of the city's prosperity.
-The construction of Dongchang Lake, which encircles the ancient city, further enhanced Liaocheng's defensive capabilities and its unique "water city" identity during these periods.
+The construction of Dongchang Lake, which encircles the historic city, further enhanced Liaocheng's defensive capabilities and its unique "water city" identity during these periods.

 • Guangyue Tower: Built in 1374, a Ming Dynasty architectural marvel.